top of page

 Neighborhood with Ancient Ruins | Rome, Italy

-A trip to Rome inspires wonder at the greatness that humans are capable of, and at our resiliency.
+A trip to Rome inspires wonder at the greatness and resiliency of humans.
 Catholic brides who marry in the Pantheon do so in a church that was once a Roman temple.
 Historians believe that the Vatican was built upon Nero’s killing grounds.
 In Piazza Navona, vendors hawk their wares in an first century athletic stadium that is filled with Renaissance and baroque masterpieces.

 Ezekiel | Column of the Immaculate Conception